Graduate & Continuing Studies

 Classrooms & Instruction

-What will the FLEX classroom look like?
+What does the FLEX classroom look like?

 - Students who attend face-to-face classes must bring a mask and wear it all times.
 Students who refuse to wear masks in class without an approved medical exception will not be permitted to attend in-person classes.